Teslamax/KSP-Controller/docs/design/Pin_Wiring.md

-# 📌 Pin Assignments
-This document lists the pin assignments for the ESP32-S3 Reverse TFT Feather and attached peripherals.
+# 🔌 Pinout/Wiring Guide

+Describe or diagram how components are connected (I2C, SPI, analog, etc.).
+This is useful for prototyping and final builds.

 ## Hardware Interfaces